Franz Schubert – Mass in E flat major

 Deutsche Grammphon, 1988

-The Masses of Franz Schubert had been widely criticized in the past for their excessive romanticism and mysticism, rather than pure sacred taste, giving the impression that the composer wanted to lay a wreath around the crucifix.
-To tell the truth, what was regarded with disdain is precisely what creates moments of great intensity and lyricism, even if the music remains tied to a secular sphere.
+As I wrote in the recording of the Missa Solemnis (conducted by Nikolaus Harnoncourt), Franz Schubert’s Masses had been widely criticized in the past for their excessive romanticism and mysticism and their lack of sacred taste.
+Actually, what was regarded with disdain is precisely what creates moments of great intensity and lyricism, even if the music remains tied to a secular sphere.
 It must also be remembered that Schubert used to compose his Masses with great freedom, both for music (even if Beethoven’s influence is clear) and for the text: in the Mass in E flat major (D 950), for example, the composer removed the part of the Credo which reads «unam, sanctum, catholicam, apostolicam».

 The Mass in E flat major was completed in July 1828, a few months before the composer’s death, and was performed for the first time, posthumously, in 1829, under the conduction of his brother Ferdinand.
-In the present recording, which was live recorded during the traditional concert of All Saints, the great director conducts the Wiener Philharmoniker, the Wiener Konzertverain Staatsopernchor and an excellent group of soloists, among whom the most important name is that of Karita Mattila.
+In the present recording, recorded live in Vienna in 1986 during the traditional concert of All Saints, the great conductor leads the Wiener Philharmoniker, the Wiener Konzertverain Staatsopernchor and an excellent group of soloists, among whom the most important name is that of Karita Mattila.

 Abbado emphasizes the inspiring atmosphere and mystical sweetness of the Mass, also impressing a general solemnity, which preserves a certain severity.
 The conductor was helped in its intent by the imposing choir, which immediately revealed itself in the Kyrie and continues to draw a majestic framework until the end of the composition.
 In the Mass in E flat major, in fact, the role of the soloists is marginal, limited to a few pieces or to only part of a piece, and the true protagonist is the chorus.
 It can only be said to be a fortune that the choice fell on Konzertverain Wiener Staatsopernchor.